+Final grades must be submitted in MyBU by the due date posted in the Online Academic Calendar which can be found on the Bluefield Homepage under Academics and Academic Resources..
 All faculty members should keep a hard copy of their grades to ensure proper reporting in the case of technical difficulties or errors.
-Faculty will keep careful records of these grades and use the MyBC portal to report the grades following the guidelines in the Faculty Handbook.
+Faculty will keep careful records of these grades and use the MyBU portal to report the grades following the guidelines in the Faculty Handbook.
+If the faculty member experiences problems submitting grades, he or she should contact the Registrar's Office on or before the grading due date.